i2p/i2p.www/i2p2www/blog/2021/09/07/Level-Up-Encrypted-Leasesets.draft.rst

 {%- endtrans %}

 {% trans -%}
-Before continuing, please read and understand that if you do the following procedure without an Encrypted LeaseSet, you will be defeating the security of your I2P router.
-Do not configure access to your router console over I2P without an Encrypted LeaseSet.
-Additionally, do not share your Encrypted LeaseSet PSK's with any devices you do not control.
-You have been warned.
+**Before continuing, please read and understand that if you do the following** **procedure without an Encrypted LeaseSet, you will be defeating the security of** **your I2P router.
+Do not configure access to your router console over I2P without** **an Encrypted LeaseSet.
+Additionally, do not share your Encrypted LeaseSet PSK's** **with any devices you do not control.**
 {%- endtrans %}

 {% trans -%}